gharials/dev-path/docs/building-softwares/react-js.md

 By default, a React application does not support routing.
 To add routing capabilities, we need to install a routing library.
 React Router is a popular library for handling routing in React applications.

-Creating abstractions after reading documentation is an important skill for developers.
+Creating abstractions after reading [documentation](https://reactrouter.com/home) is an important skill for developers.

 ![React Router](../images/react-router.png)

-The preceding schematic diagram shows how routing works in a sample React application.
-The parent component contains three child components: _Index Component_, _Component 1_, and _Component 2_.
-It contains two navigation links to navigate to _Component 1_ and _Component 2_.
+The preceding schematic diagram shows a sample React application with routing.
+The parent component has three associated child components: _Index Component_, _Component 1_, and _Component 2_.
+It also contains two navigation links to navigate to _Component 1_ and _Component 2_.

 The parent component also has a region called _outlet_ to render its child components.
 The outlet may _display any one of its three child components at a time_ depending on the link clicked.
-The Index Component is displayed by default when the application is loaded, before user clicks any link.
+The Index Component is special because it is displayed in the outlet when the application is loaded, before user clicks any link.

+Similarly, notice that _Component 1_ itself is a parent component for three other components: _C3_, _C4_, and _C5_.
+It also has navigation links and an outlet to render its child components.

+Now, all of these information has to be passed to the React application.
+React Router provides the necessary components and functions for that.

 ### Enabling routing